There is plenty to make a song and dance about when it comes to The Pendleton School of Theatre.

 Former musical theatre student Tom Glynn-Carney, took a leading role in the 2017 box-office hit, Dunkirk, starring alongside Tom Hardy, Cillian Murphy and Harry Styles.

-Other successful and well-known alumni includes Coronation Street stars Faye Brookes, Catherine Tyldesley and British Soap Award winner, Michelle Keegan.
+Other successful and well-known alumni include Coronation Street stars Faye Brookes, Catherine Tyldesley and British Soap Award winner, Michelle Keegan.
 Former Students have gone on to star in everything from Emmerdale and Holby City, to performing on the West End.

 Further to this, the class of 2017 have secured places at top performance schools.
 These include ALRA, The Royal Welsh College of Music and Drama and The Urdang Academy, to name just a few.